Finding a guard dog that can still become a great companion is hard to come by.

 If your kids have been begging you for a dog, then perhaps you found what you’ve been searching for with the English Bullweiler.

-It’s obvious that the English Bullweiler will make an excellent companion that your child will grow to love and nurture.
+The English Bullweiler will make an excellent companion that your child will grow to love and nurture.

 You won’t be disappointed when you bring home an English Bullweiler.